patuloca/github-slideshow/_posts00000-01-02-patu-loca.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-You Can Do Anything, that you put your mind to.
-Use the left arrow to go back!
+_posts/0000-01-02-patuloca.mdUse the left arrow to go back!